Blog

 October 03, 2022 - 1121 words - 6 minsI had a lot of fun spending nights-and-weekends time participating in the HYTRADBOI Jam, a global hack week aimed at building "exciting and weird" data-centric solutions to familiar problems.
 The name HYTRADBOI might sound familiar: the jam is associated with the same conference where I gave my "How to Query (Almost) Everything" talk talk in April this year.

-September 19, 2022 - 1887 words - 10 minsThe saying usually goes: "If at first you don't succeed, try, try again."
+September 19, 2022 - 1847 words - 10 minsThe saying usually goes: "If at first you don't succeed, try, try again."
 But in the Safari web browser under the right conditions, trying again after succeeding once can get you in trouble.
-This is my recent debugging adventure. read more
+This is my recent debugging adventure.…

 , a linter that ensures crates adhere to semantic versioning.
 This is why and how I built it.